-The largest of those, an analysis of records from 25,000 patients found no overall correlation between testosterone therapy and MI but a significant negative correlation between treatment and MI among the 25% of men who faced the highest risk of MI.
+The largest of those, an analysis of records from 25,000 patients found no overall correlation between Testosterone therapy and MI but a significant negative association between treatment and MI among the 25% of men who faced the highest risk of MI.

 The confusion over this issue rages on.

-Recently, in another study, the FDA that there’s no convincing evidence of any significant association between testosterone therapy and adverse cardiovascular events.
+Recently, in another study, the FDA said that there’s no convincing evidence of any significant association between Testosterone therapy and adverse cardiovascular events.